 PTC courses provide specific learning outcomes that are designed to make an immediate, positive difference back at the office.
 All PTC tutors are practitioners first and foremost, which means that they bring their real-world experience with them to the courses they teach, enriching the experience for students and making the courses more practical.

 PTC's work is overseen by a dedicated Board of Trustees, who have a broad range of experience and expertise in the publishing industry.
 PTC began life as the training division of the Publishers Association and became independent in the 1970s under the auspices of The Unwin Trust.
 It originally traded as Book House Training Centre until it transformed into The Publishing Training Centre Foundation in the 1990s.
+In 2016 the PTC registered with The Living Wage Foundation to be recognised as a Living Wage employer.

 The Publishing Training Centre Foundation - Registered Charity Number: 1083081